In this post, we are going to cover various statistics on Facebook live.

-- It is estimated that facebook live videos get an average of 64 billion views per day and 78% marketers use live streaming platform on Facebook.
+- It is estimated that Facebook live videos get an average of 64 billion views per day and 78% of marketers use live streaming platforms on Facebook.

 - As the live videos are becoming more popular with their high engagement and reach, Facebook live videos are viewed 3x longer than non-live videos.
 And they are more likely to comment at 10x.

 - WSJ in its research found that there had been 50 acts of violence on Facebook Live.

 - More than 50% of viewers watching Facebook live videos are using Android devices.